 I freelanced for about 6 years.
 After becoming a dad I wanted a more stable income.
 Besides I was ready for the next step: to work for a large design agency with big clients on a regular basis.
 While freelancing, it frustrated me that after delivering I was no longer listened to.
 Often resulting in mediocre developed products.

 So I applied to Digitas and I came to work for Dutch Railways.
 An account won through a European tender.
 Plenty was new to me.
 Forced to work with Sketch in an Agile environment.
 Dealing with an IT department of about 8 development teams.
 Yet, I never expected getting so much fun out of working on one large platform like ns.nl.

-In terms of visual design it is less exciting.
-The style already existed.
-Regarding UX it is all the more interesting.
 Especially the combination with prototyping.
 I picked up my coding skills, improved it hugely and now design about 80% of the projects directly in HTML.
 Now and then I’m even used as a front-end developer to write production code :)